Counting conjugacy classes in groups with contracting elements: Growth tightness of fractional barrier-free sets

 \subsection{Growth tightness for fractional barrier-free sets}

-We begin with a generalization of barrier-free elements: {those that stay} barrier-free for a definite percentage of time.
+We begin with a generalization of barrier-free elements.
 See \textsection \ref{SSfracbarrier} for another formulation of this notion.

 Similar results in Teichm\"{u}ller spaces have been obtained in the work of Dowdall, Duchin and Masur \cite{DDM}.
-However, none of {these} could be implied by the other, and our methods uses very little information from the theory of Teichm\"{u}ller spaces except {that the action of the mapping class group on Teichm\"{u}ller spaces is SCC with a contracting element.} \begin{defn} Fix $\theta\in (0,1]$, $\epsilon, M, L>0$ and $P\subset G$.
+However, none of {these} could be implied by the other, and our method uses very little information from the theory of Teichm\"{u}ller spaces except {that the action of the mapping class group on Teichm\"{u}ller space is SCC with a contracting element.} \begin{defn} Fix $\theta\in (0,1]$, $\epsilon, M, L>0$ and $P\subset G$.
 Let $g\in G$ be an element.
-If there exists a disjoint set $\mathbb K$ of connected open intervals $\alpha$ of length at least $L$ in $[o, go]$ such that $\alpha$ is $(\epsilon, P)$-barrier-free with two endpoints $\partial \alpha \subset N_M(Go)$ {such that}
+If there exists a set $\mathbb K$ of disjoint connected open subintervals $\alpha$ of length at least $L$ in $[o, go]$ such that each $\alpha$ is $(\epsilon, P)$-barrier-free with two endpoints $\partial \alpha \subset N_M(Go)$ {and such that}